ethereum/ethereum-org-website/src/content/developers/tutorials/logging-events-smart-contracts/index.md

 address: "0x19dE91Af973F404EDF5B4c093983a7c6E3EC8ccE"
 ---

+# Logging data from smart contracts with events {#logging-data-from-smart-contracts-with-events}

 In Solidity, [events](/developers/docs/smart-contracts/anatomy/#events-and-logs) are dispatched signals the smart contracts can fire.
 DApps, or anything connected to Ethereum JSON-RPC API, can listen to these events and act accordingly.
 Event can also be indexed, so that the event history is searchable later.

 The most common event on the Ethereum blockchain at the time of writing this article is the Transfer event that is emitted by ERC20 tokens when someone transfer tokens.